Morphine Addiction

 • Neglecting personal hygiene and grooming

-• Social withdrawal and loss of interest in hobbies or activities
+• Withdrawing socially and losing interest in hobbies or activities

 • Neglecting responsibilities at home, work, or school